3rd prize in the 2016 contest of the GIZ

 Video documentation of the 1st Eberswalde Ecosynomics Forum

 Steve Waddell (Networking Action) and Petra Kuenkel (Collective Leadership Institute) were keynote speakers of the 1st Eberswalde Ecosynomics Forum (April 2nd, 2015).
-Large system change and collective efforts for a transformation towards sustainability were the overarching themes of the one-day event.
+Large system changes and collective efforts for a transformation towards sustainability were the overarching themes of the one-day event.
 The forum provided a collaborative space to explore possibilities for shared action, research and consultancy.
 Participants were invited guests from partner organisations and professional networks as well as students of the HNEE, International Master Study Programme Global Change Management and at the Europa-Universität Viadrina Frankfurt (Oder), Master of Public Policy.
-The video documentation of the forum is available as a short film (8 min.) and full version here.
 The programme of the forum is available here (PDF).

 Lin Bautze and Simon Gerlinger won 2nd price in the competition „Between lecture hall and project work“ of the German Society for International Cooperation (GIZ).

 On Friday, 11th July 2014, the 13th final symposium of the GIZ´s university-level initiative “Between Lecture Hall and Project Work” took place at the Humboldt University in Berlin.

 The initiative fosters exchange of knowledge between professionals in the field of development cooperation and university students.

 This year, 4 teams of the Master Programme “Global Change Management” have been among the 12 finalists.
 Of these, the students Lin Bautze and Simon Gerlinger have convinced the jury with their outstanding presentation about land reform in Namibia.